ssec-jhu/evolver-ng/README.md

 ### Experiment controller extensions

 Experiment controllers simply need to implement the control method, which will be called in the **evaluate** phase mentioned above.
-These can read values from the evolver devices and set commands to others for changing the environment.
+These can read values from the eVolver devices and set commands to others for changing the environment.
 A simple example might look like (not real code, interface subject to change):